What I do

 The world is a mean place.
 In response to this meanness, I write dark comedies that are raw, angry, cool, and introspective.
 While I love a gut-wrenching drama, I am primarily interested in the profundity of comedy and the sophistication of the lowbrow.

 Writing is a weapon, and I use it to critique the patriarchy, the fallacy of white supremacy, Christian hypocrisy, and bottomless American consumerism.
 I can’t destroy the evil in the world, but here and there, I can pull down its pants and display it in all its stupid and terrible and twisted nakedness.

-Liz was a founding core member of The Anthropologists, a physical-theater ensemble in NYC, and her production work experience includes projects at the Contemporary American Theatre Festival, Ensemble Studio Theatre, 78th Street Theater Lab, and The Kennedy Center.
-She is an alumnus of Playwrights' Arena (New Play Institute) and the Playwrights Collective (Center Stage), and a member of Taffety Punk Theatre Company.
+She was a founding core member of The Anthropologists, a physical-theater ensemble in NYC, and her production work experience includes projects at the Contemporary American Theatre Festival, Ensemble Studio Theatre, 78th Street Theater Lab, and The Kennedy Center.
+Liz is an alumnus of Playwrights' Arena (New Play Institute) and the Playwrights Collective (Center Stage), and is a member of Taffety Punk Theatre Company.
 Liz studied playwriting with the 24 With 5 Collective at New Dramatists, and received her M.F.A. in Playwriting from The Catholic University of America in 2018.